-The design of adequate systems in the area of Land Tenure and Land Value should lead to the establishment of an efficient land market; and the design of adequate systems in the areas of Land-Use Control and Land Development should lead to an effective land-use TS10.3 Prof. Stig Enemark: Land Information Infrastructures for Sustainable Development 4 administration.
-The combination of an efficient land market and an effective land-use administration should then form the basis for a sustainable approach to economic, social and environmental development.
+The design of adequate systems in the area of Land Tenure and Land Value should lead to the establishment of an efficient land market; and the design of adequate systems in the areas of Land-Use Control and Land Development should lead to an effective landuse administration.
+The combination of an efficient land market and an effective landuse administration should then form the basis for a sustainable approach to economic, social and environmental development.